niplav/site/microfiction.md

 protective care a mother has for her newborn child was contained in each cubic micron of those cosmic volumes it would not equal a trillionth of the beneficence I feel for sentient life at this micro-instant. for you.

+(MACHINES OF LOVING GRACE, all caps.
+Extremely unsubtly BENEVOLENCE.
+Goodness out of the barrel of a black hole bomb.
+Being defended by not quite God but the closest possible thing.
+A Best Sky.)

 ### Misattributed